Walker tariff

 The Walker Tariff was a set of tariff rates adopted by the United States in 1846.
 Enacted by the Democrats, it made substantial cuts in the high rates of the "Black Tariff" of 1842, enacted by the Whigs.
 It was based on a report by Secretary of the Treasury Robert J. Walker.

 The Walker Tariff reduced tariff rates from 32% to 25%.
-Coinciding with Britain's repeal of the Corn Laws, it led to an increase in trade and was one of the lowest tariffs in American history.
+Coinciding with Britain's repeal of the Corn Laws, it led to an increase in trade.
+The tariff still remained higher than the 20% universal tariff that existed before the Tyler tariffs were imposed.

 Adoption

 Democrat James Polk was elected President in 1844 over Henry Clay, a Whig who advocated a high tariff.

 President Polk declared that reduction of the "Black Tariff" would be the first of the "four great measures" that would define his administration.
 He directed Walker to work out the details.
 In 1846, Polk delivered Walker's tariff proposal to Congress.
 Walker urged its adoption to increase commerce between the US and Britain.
 He also predicted that a reduction in tariff rates would stimulate trade, including imports.
 The result, asserted Walker, would be a net increase in customs revenue, despite the reduced rates.

 Congress, then controlled by Democrats, acted quickly on Walker's recommendations.
 Southern Democrats, who had little industry in their states, were especially supportive.

 The Walker Tariff produced the nation's first standardized tariff: rather than setting fixed rates for specific items on a case-by-case basis, it established general schedules into which all goods could be classified, subject to defined ad valorem rates.
 The bill reduced rates across the board on most major import items save luxury goods, such as tobacco and alcoholic beverages.